akmail/monitor_pi_net/README.md

 ADD REPORT TO APACHE WEBSERVER
 ------------------------------
-In order to add the report to the existing apache webserver that is running on your Raspberry PI, run following command:
+The install script automatically adds the monitoring page to existing apache instance if it detects it on the system.
+In order to manually add the report to the existing apache webserver that is running on your Raspberry PI, run following command:

     cd /var/www/html
     sudo mkdir monitor_pi_net